Raedin24/School/L400/Sem 2/DCIT 428/Lecture 3.md

 #### Mixers
-- Used to combine two radio frequen
+- Used to combine two radio frequency inputs to create a single output
+- Resultant output is the range of the *highest sum* and *lowest difference* of the two frequencies
+- Resultant maximum signal is the combination of the higher frequency signal + the message frequency.